akashdktyagi/patient-springboot-reference-api/README.md

     * Run the Feature file again and this time you will see the step defs in the console as mentioned in above
     * Copy the methods names and create a new class under integrationtests package and save the methods there.
     * Run the feature file again and this time there will be failure but different one.
     * New Error will now say, pending steps, this is how cucumber is asking you to implement the test.
+      * ```text

+        Step pending
+        TODO: implement me

+        ```

-    * You can now write tests which resembles the functinality.
+    * You can now write tests which resembles the functinality or Behaviour.
 In the next step/branch we will implement our test.
     * Those test will again, but still we will implement it.
 Because we are going BDD but also adopting how TDD is practiced.